-So, with this in mind, I’ve put together some of top tips for upholding your veganism on your next trip.
+So, with this in mind, I’ve put together some of my top tips for eating vegan on your next trip.
 I hope they help!

 Take snacks (and lots of them!)

 Before you leave, do your research.
-If you’re heading somewhere like Germany, the chances are you’ll find tons of vegan places to eat in ( you can read my blog on the best vegan food in Hamburg here).
-If, however, you’re heading somewhere like Thailand, where a great deal of dishes are cooked with meat and egg, you’ll need to plan ahead.
+If you’re heading somewhere like Germany, the chances are you’ll find tons of vegan places to eat in (you can read my blog on the best vegan food in Hamburg here).
+If, however, you’re heading to a country where a great deal of dishes are cooked with meat and egg, you’ll need to plan ahead.
 Take vegan treats from home (e.g. cereal bars, mixed nuts and a small jar of peanut butter) in your suitcase, so that whenever you get stuck, you’ve always got something to snack on.

 Plan around your meals

 In some cases, planning around your meals simply won’t be possible.
 However, if you can form a holiday itinerary and sight-seeing route based around some pre-approved eateries, you’ll always know there’s a good vegan meal just around the corner!